A Brief History and Description of the Mt. Baker church of Christ located at Bellingham, Washington

-In the 15 years of existence as a family of God, we have had the pleasure of witnessing 49 individuals put on Christ in baptism, and we have sorrowed at the deaths of four of our brethren: Clara DeWispelaere, Ocran Melton, Beulah Walker, W.H.
+In the over 20 years of existence as a family of God, we have had the pleasure of seeing 57 individuals put on Christ in baptism, and we have sorrowed at the deaths of the following brethren: Clara DeWispelaere, Ocran Melton, and Beulah Walker W.H.
 McGrew, Roberta McGrew, Ed DeWispelaere and Mackie DeWispelaere.
-We sorrow at their passing but look forward to seeing them again in heaven.
+Although saddened by their passing we all look forward to that great day when we are all together again.

 The following are some of the highlights in Mt.
-Bakerís history over the past 15 years.
+Bakerís history over the past nine years.

 -- August 1994.
 The congregation begins meeting at the Northwest Bellingham Grange Hall, located on Northwest Avenue.

 -- September 18, 1994.
-After being suggested by the Dan Head family, it is decided by the congregation to call the congregation the Northside church of Christ.
+After the name was suggested by the Dan Head family, it is decided by the congregation to call ourselves the Northside church of Christ.

 -- June 1995.
 The congregation purchases a five-acre parcel of land on the Mt.
 Baker Highway as a possible future site for a church building.

 -- March 28, 2004.
-An important milestone in the history of our congregation is reached when Morris Bass, Rick Holt and Joe Price are appointed bishops for the congregation.
+An important milestone is reached when Morris Bass, Rick Holt and Joe Price are appointed bishops for the congregation.

 -- May 28, 2004.
-Aaron Bass, Richard Brooks, Mike Finn, Dan Head, and John Hague are appointed to serve as deacons for the congregation.
+Aaron Bass, Richard Brooks, Mike Finn, Dan Head, and John Hague are appointed to serve as deacons.

 -- June 19, 2005.
-During a gospel meeting, in which David Bonner of Dumas, Texas preached, attendance reached the 100 mark for the first time in the congregationsí history.
+During a gospel meeting in which David Bonner of Dumas, Texas preached attendance reached the 100 mark for the first time in the congregationís history